Qcent/pantry-remover/README.md

 ## Purpose
- To help people use the ingredients currently in their household. / To help people find and save tasty things they can make for themselves. / To help people get the ingredients they will require to do all of the above.
+ To help people use the ingredients currently in their household.\
+ To help people find and save tasty things they can make for themselves.\
+ To help people get the ingredients they will require to do all of the above.